HIE Awareness & Support

 Our packs have items in that offer a little comfort during those early days and weeks.
 Healthcare professionals can request packs for their unit by clicking here.

 Speaking to a mum or dad who has been through the same, or similar experience, can be helpful.
-We can put parents in touch with a “buddy” for peer support.
-We’ll even throw a coffee or two in for them!
-We understand though that meeting up may feel a little too much for some people.
-We offer telephone and email contact as well.
+We can put parents/carers in touch with one of our Peer Support Volunteers, either for a one-off chat, or more regular support.
+We understand that talking online (we use zoom) may feel a little too much for some people.
+We offer WhatsApp and email contact as well.

 Peeps is run by parents and volunteers.
 We are always happy to lend an ear but we’re not trained professionals.
 If someone affected by HIE would benefit from speaking to a trained counsellor then we can support.
 Often EMDR therapy is recommended for those who have been through trauma.
 It stands for Eye Movement Desensitisation and Reprocessing.
 You can read more about it here.

 We are currently supported by Re-Vibe Counselling, Yorkshire Psychotherapy, and others across the UK.

 If you would like to find out more, or register for support, please complete our short form by clicking here.